cognitedata/neat/docs/data-modeling-principles.md

 This follows from the principle of parsimonious model.
 By keeping each data model in its own `Space`, it is clear which concepts are part of the data model and which are not.
 It also makes it easier to manage access control, which should be with the team that owns the data model.
+In addition, this enables establishing a clear portfolio of data products an organization owns.

 ### All `View`s of a data models have the same version and `Space` as the data model